Assessing Climate in Individual Classrooms and Schools

 ___ We attempt to accommodate a variety of learning style and preferences in our instruction and assignments.

-___ We recognize and attempt to accommodate the needs of tactile and kinesthetic learners (as well as high visual, verbal and auditory learners).
+___ We recognize and attempt to accommodate the needs of tactile and kinesthetic learners (as well as teaching exclusively to kids who are high visual, verbal, and auditory learners).

 ___ We acknowledge and appreciate the fact that some students may pay attention without sitting up straight and making continual eye contact.